 3. Fly Direct Routes

-The paper provides the efforts to quantify carbon emissions linked with tourist air travel across the U.S. It showed that air travel contributes up to 20% of tourism’s carbon footprint globally.
-In the research, experts focused on some of the most populated metropolitan areas, including Boston, New York, and Philadelphia, and thirteen tourist destinations within the Sunbelt and Western areas, such as California, Los Angeles, and Texas.
+The paper provides efforts to quantify carbon emissions linked with tourist air travel across the U.S. It showed that air travel contributes up to 20% of tourism’s carbon footprint globally.
+In the research, experts focused on some of the most populated metropolitan areas, including Boston, New York, and Philadelphia, and thirteen tourist destinations within the Sunbelt and Western regions, such as California, Los Angeles, and Texas.

-The findings showed that the difference between taking direct flights and using connecting routes was 100kg of carbon per person, which translates to running a refrigerator for a whole year.
-Also, they found that most of the direct routes had a carbon footprint of below 575 kg per person, which is the annual mobility cap.
+The findings showed that the difference between taking direct flights and connecting routes was 100kg of carbon per person, which translates to running a refrigerator for a whole year.
+Also, they found that most direct routes had a carbon footprint of below 575 kg per person, which is the annual mobility cap.

 4. Drive an Electric Vehicle

 In addition to packing eco-friendly travel bags, you can significantly impact using an electric vehicle.
 An electric vehicle is better for the environment throughout its life cycle than a gas-powered vehicle.
 First, electric cars produce lower greenhouse gas emissions.
 From the process of extracting the resources required to build the vehicle to recycling it, many things make electric cars ideal for eco-friendly traveling.
 The only significant impact on the environment comes during the manufacturing process.

 Gas-powered vehicles contribute to the most polluting emissions, followed by hybrid cars.
 However, electric vehicles don’t produce any polluting emissions.
 One of the arguments people might have against electric cars is that they increase energy consumption, which pushes up power plant emissions.
 But many companies are turning to renewable energy, creating an entirely green transportation method.